10 Minute Clean Up Challenge

 Bulk Trash Collection

-The City of St. Louis has regular monthly collection of bulk items.
-Place no more than three (3) items behind your own property by 6:00 a.m. on Monday of the week scheduled for collection in your area.
-Place small or loose items in a container or bundle.
-Refrigerator doors must be removed; other large items need not be dismantled.
-Call 622-4800 for further information on which week bulk items are collected in your area.
-Items will be collected one day during your designated week.
+Bulk items are collected monthly; u to three (3) can be placed behind your own property by 6:00 a.m. on Monday of the week scheduled for collection in your area.
+Bag or bundle small or loose items.
+Refrigerator doors must be removed.
+Items will be collected during your designated week.

 City Refuse Transfer Stations